algolia/react-instantsearch/README.md

 ## Why

-You should be using InstantSearch if you want to:
+You should be using React InstantSearch if you want to:

 * Design search experiences with best practices
 * Customize your components at will
-* Remain independent from external frameworks
+* Follow React principles

 ## Installation